-An important limitation in the treatment of cancer with chemotherapeutics is the inability to achieve therapeutically effective local drug concentrations avoiding healthy tissue damage.
-Liposomes are phospholipid-based delivery systems, clinically used for the transport of chemotherapeutics.
+An important limitation in the treatment of cancer with therapeutics is the inability to achieve therapeutically effective local drug concentrations avoiding healthy tissue damage.
+Liposomes are phospholipid-based delivery systems, clinically used for the transport of therapeutics.
 The clinical use of phospholipid-based delivery systems is based on reduced toxicity to healthy tissues with a simultaneous increase in tumour accumulation.
 However, the accumulation of drug-loaded liposomes in the tumour tissue does not necessarily lead to a higher drug bioavailability.

 Applicants should have a 1st or 2.1 honours degree (or equivalent) in a relevant subject.
 Relevant subjects include Pharmacy, Pharmaceutical Sciences, Biochemistry, Biological/Biomedical Sciences, Chemistry, Engineering, or a closely related discipline.
 Students who have a 2.2 honours degree and a Master’s degree may also be considered, but the School reserves the right to shortlist for interview only those applicants who have demonstrated high academic attainment to date.